jaquerinte/caravel_radiation_harden/README.md

   - operation_result_o [1:0].
 This is a two bit output that indicates the sate of the data.
     - **00**: Indicates that the data was in a correct state.
-    - **01**: Indicates that the data output is correct but was a bit flip.
+    - **01**: Indicates that the data output is correct but there was a bit flip.
-    - **10**: Indicates that the data is incorrect and was two bit flip.
+    - **10**: Indicates that the data is incorrect and there were two bit flips.
     - **11**: Not defined state
   - operational_o.
 Signal that indicates if the system is ready to accept petitions  for reading or writing.